Community

 Published

-Dr Carol Lee is a clinical scientist with expertise in how people cope and thrive through stressful circumstances.
-She has experience working in mixed methods research design, analysis, and consultation related to mental health, thriving, wellness, and behavior change.
+Dr Lee has experience working in mixed methods research design, analysis, and consultation related to mental health, thriving, wellness, and behaviour change.
 She's also a clinical advisor to Bravely.

 You can learn more about Dr Lee and her work here.